lynzoie/Blackjack/README.md

 - Stand - `N3`
 - Rst/Restart - `P1`

+### States
 States are displayed in LED order [`LD8`, `LD7`]

-00 - Init (will probably never see this state)
+- 00 - Init (will probably never see this state)
-01 - User's turn (user can choose to hit to stay in turn, or stand to end turn) 10 - Dealer's turn (will probably never see this state) 11 - Score's state (user must choose to restart to play again)
+- 01 - User's turn (user can choose to hit to stay in turn, or stand to end turn)
+- 10 - Dealer's turn (will probably never see this state)
+- 11 - Score's state (user must choose to restart to play again)